You configure the action that spamBlocker takes based on the spam category of each email message.

 Quarantine (SMTP only)

 Sends the email message to the Quarantine Server.
 The Quarantine option is supported only when you use spamBlocker with the SMTP-proxy.
-The POP3-proxy does not support this option.
+The IMAP and POP3 proxies do not support this option.
 If the Quarantine Server cannot be contacted, the message is temporarily rejected.

 Deny (SMTP only)

 Stops delivery of the email message to the mail server.
-The Firebox sends this 571 SMTP message to the sending email server: Delivery not authorized, message refused.The Deny option is supported only if you use spamBlocker with the SMTP-proxy.
-The POP3-proxy does not support this option.
+The Firebox sends this 571 SMTP message to the sending email server: Delivery not authorized, message refused.The Deny option is supported only when you use spamBlocker with the SMTP-proxy.
+The IMAP and POP3 proxies do not support this option.

-When Deny is selected as the Virus Outbreak Detection (VOD) action in an SMTP-proxy action, the Firebox sends an SMTP 554 Transaction Failed response to the source of the message.
+When you select Deny as the Virus Outbreak Detection (VOD) action in an SMTP proxy action, the Firebox sends an SMTP 554 Transaction Failed response to the source of the message.

 Drop (SMTP only)

 Drops the connection immediately.
 The Firebox does not give any error messages to the sending server.
 The Drop option is supported only if you use spamBlocker with the SMTP-proxy.
-The POP3-proxy does not support this option.
+The IMAP and POP3 proxies do not support this option.

-If you select the spamBlocker action to add a tag to certain email messages, the Firebox adds a text string to the subject line of the message.
+If you select the spamBlocker action to add a tag to a category of email messages, the Firebox adds a text string to the subject line of the message.
 You can use the default tags provided, or you can create a custom tag.
 The maximum length of the tag is 30 characters.

-This example shows the subject line of an email message that was found to be spam.
+This example shows the subject line of an email message that spamBlocker classifies as spam.
 The tag added is the default tag: ***SPAM***.

 Subject: ***SPAM*** Free auto insurance quote